corbtastik/minikube-mania/README.md

 # minikube-mania

-An exploration in using minikube for development, specifically to run the following containers:
+An exploration in using [minikube](https://minikube.sigs.k8s.io/) to host platforms for my local development environment.

 ## DIY Deployments